DerurDreammine/Wav2Lip-Derur/README.md

 # **Wav2Lip**: *Accurately Lip-syncing Videos In The Wild*

 ## Fork by [**Derur**](https://boosty.to/dreammine)
 Fork add and fix:
-  --device setting;
+&nbsp; --device setting;
-  --face_model setting;
+&nbsp; --face_model setting;
-  no trash and nothing extra;
+&nbsp; no trash and nothing extra;
-  module mod (start like `python -m modules.Wav2Lip.inference -h`);
+&nbsp; module mod (start like `python -m modules.Wav2Lip.inference -h`);
-  fix the error if in files path is space;
+&nbsp; fix the error if in files path is space;
-  works with newer Python and Requirements;
+&nbsp; works with newer Python and Requirements;
-  no train because I'm lazy.
+&nbsp; no train because I'm lazy.
+&nbsp;

 This code is part of the paper: _A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild_ published at ACM Multimedia 2020.